-The course can be taken without any prior knowledge of computer vision or deep learning, and it is open to all students who have taken the first two years of Informatics.
-Knowledge of linear algebra, multivariate calculus and probability is required.
-Although much of the knowledge can be acquired during the class, it will be delivered at a reasonable pace, so a strong background and maturity is essential.
-Experience with programming is a requirement.
+The course can be taken without any prior knowledge of computer vision or deep learning, but it does assume some familiarity with machine learning concepts, and relevant mathematics and programming skills (see details under "Other requirements").
 The course delivers both theoretical and practical knowledge, and by the end you should be able to understand, design, and implement computer vision techniques for many real-world problems.

-Contribution to curriculum; target audience and expected demand; consultation (for BoS only)

-Why is this course needed and how does it relate to existing courses and degree programmes (including any prerequisite courses)?
+Contribution to curriculum; target audience and expected demand; consultation (for BoS only) Why is this course needed and how does it relate to existing courses and degree programmes (including any prerequisite courses)?
 This course aims to update the two existing courses "Advanced Vision" and "Image and Vision Computing" in a more integrated and coherent manner.
 It also aims to relieve the related course "Machine Learning Practical" (MLP), which often has too many students.
 There is a strong interest among the students to learn modern computer vision techniques based on deep learning.
 While MLP provides an intro to deep learning and its applications in some example problems, it cannot cover most vision problems in detail because of its breadth.
 We expect that our course will attract MLP students who are primarily interested in deep computer vision and reduce the load of MLP.
 What is the target audience, in terms of background and interests, and what is the expected demand (class size) for the course?
 State what your estimate is based on: e.g. by referring to projects in an area, sizes of similar courses, employer demand, etc. A survey of students may be requested once the main descriptor information is ready.
 The target audience is final year undergraduates and also graduate (e.g. MSc) students that have no/little previous experience with vision and want to get a solid introduction.
 For example, an undergrad or masters student who wants to get a job in a company that does vision, a first-year PhD student in a related field (eg, robotics or NLP) who wants to use vision in their research.
 The hope is to partially relieve the load on MLP.
 Currently IVC/AV have around 50-100 students.
 We hope the class size would be 100-200.